-There are a couple of ways for dangerous apps to make their way onto Facebook:
+There are a couple of ways for dangerous apps to make their way onto your Facebook account:

 - An app starts out being legitimate and safe, but the author sells the app to a new owner who then changes the app to make it do malicious things.

-- An app that’s malicious from the start sneaks in and is soon being spread around Facebook by unsuspecting (and usually well-intentioned) users, either through status updates or instant messages.
+- An app that’s malicious from the start sneaks in and is soon being spread around Facebook by unsuspecting (and usually well-intentioned) users, through either deceptive status updates or instant messages.

-Regardless of how they got onto the platform, malicious Facebook apps that are enabled on your account can cause all kinds of grief for both you and your friends.
+Regardless of how they got there, malicious Facebook apps that are enabled on your account can cause all kinds of grief for both you and your friends.

 And as I mentioned above, just because an app doesn’t appear to be malicious today doesn’t mean it won’t turn to the dark side at some point in the future.

 That’s why I strongly recommend that you review your list of enabled apps and remove any apps that you either don’t use or don’t recognize.
 Just follow the instructions below for the device you’re using.

 1 – Log into your Facebook account.

-2 – Click the down arrow located at the far right side of the blue bar at the top of the Facebook window.
+2 – Click the down arrow located at the far right side of the menu bar at the top of the Facebook window.

-6 – (Optional, but strongly recommended) – If you don’t use any apps or play any games whatsoever you should completely disable the Platform on your account.
-To do that simply click the Edit button in the “Apps, Websites and Games” section and then click Turn Off.
+8 – (Optional, but strongly recommended) – If you don’t use any apps or play any games whatsoever you should completely disable “Apps, websites and games” on your account.
+To do that simply click the Turn Off button.

 That’s all there is to it.
 The only apps that should now be enabled are the ones you actually use on a regular basis.
 That makes your Facebook account more secure and more reliable, with hopefully fewer glitches and headaches.